akyriako/typesense-operator/README.md

 >  typesense-api-key: SXdpVG9CcnFYTHZYeTJNMG1TS1hPaGt0dlFUY3VWUloxc1M5REtsRUNtMFFwQU93R1hoanVIVWJLQnE2ejdlSQ==
 > ```

-2. A `NodesListConfigMap` is created, containing the endpoints of the cluster nodes as a single concatenated string in its `data` field.
+2. A `ConfigMap` is created, containing the endpoints of the cluster nodes as a single concatenated string in its `data` field.
-   During each reconciliation loop, the operator identifies any changes in endpoints and updates the `NodesListConfigMap`.
-This `NodesListConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
+   During each reconciliation loop, the operator identifies any changes in endpoints and updates the `ConfigMap`.
+This `ConfigMap` is mounted in every `Pod` at the path where raft expects the quorum configuration, ensuring quorum configuration stays always updated.
-   The endpoint of each `Pod` the headless service adheres to the following naming convention:

-        `{cluster-name}-sts-{pod-index}.{cluster-name}-sts-svc`

 > [!IMPORTANT]
 > * **This completely eliminates the need for a sidecar** to translate the endpoints of the headless `Service` into `Pod` IP addresses.
 > The endpoints automatically resolves to the new IP addresses, and raft will begin contacting these endpoints